Andressinha: Houston Dash

 On 27 July 2015, Andressa joined the Houston Dash, wearing No. 2. with the arrival of Andressinha, it was necessary to open a vacancy and for that the defender Carleigh Williams has been waived to make room on the 20-player roster.

 Andressinha made her debut for Houston against FC Kansas City on 29 July 2015.
-She started all her seven games for the Dash that season but scored no goals.
+She started all seven games for the Dash that season but scored no goals.
 At the end of 2015 season, she was named Young Player of the Year.

 2016

 Andressinha appeared in all of Houston Dash's preseason games, where she scored her first goal for her new club from a free-kick in a 3–0 win against Oregon State Beavers at Providence Park.
 Andressinha ended the season having scored one goal, and made 15 appearances for the dash in NWSL regular reason.
 Her goal came against Orlando Pride on 24 April 2016, which was the first match between the two expansion clubs.